Meneer-de-Bruin/WCT-API/apis/api-target_DELETE.rst

 400	Bad request, cannot delete as there are still target instances connected to the target.
 400	Bad request, cannot delete as target is not rejected or cancelled.
 403 Not authorized, user is no longer logged in.
-405 Method not allowed, only GET, PUT, DELETE are allowed.
+405 Method not allowed, only POST, GET, PUT, DELETE are allowed.
 === =======================================================================================